h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-to-apache-nifi/scoring-pipeline-deployment-to-apache-nifi.md

 #### Download MOJO Scoring Pipeline

 1\.
-If you have not downloaded the MOJO Scoring Pipeline, go to [Tutorial 4B: Scoring Pipeline Deployment Templates](https://training.h2o.ai/products/tutorial-4b-scoring-pipeline-deployment-templates), then go to **Task 1: Set Up Environment**, then go to section **Download MOJO Scoring Pipeline** to download it.
+If you have not downloaded the MOJO Scoring Pipeline, go to [Tutorial 4B: Scoring Pipeline Deployment Templates](https://training.h2o.ai/products/tutorial-4b-scoring-pipeline-deployment-templates), then go to **Task 1: Set Up Environment**, and then go to **Download MOJO Scoring Pipeline** to download it.
 When finished, come back to this tutorial.

 2\.
 Move the **mojo.zip** file to `dai-mojo-nifi/` folder and then extract it: